2015 BREEDERS' CUP BETTING CHALLENGE

 6. PLACING WAGERS:

 All BCBC wagers may be placed through any self-service machines throughout Keeneland (satellite location wagering procedure may be different).
 Wagers will not be accepted through mutuel tellers at Keeneland but there are numerous self-betting machines located throughout the facility.
+There is no requirement for BCBC participants to play in the BCBC from a designated location at Keeneland.
 Players must place all wagers personally.
 No person shall directly or indirectly act as an intermediary, transmitter or agent in placing wagers for the player, unless authorized by tournament officials.
 No player shall make advanced wagers with the intent to manipulate leaderboard.
 All official track rulings will apply to wagers placed in the tournament except as otherwise stipulated.
 The tournament will be based on the official placement and mutuel prices at Keeneland.
 If a player wagers on a track other than Keeneland for purposes of the contest, the player may be disqualified.

 7. IRS WITHHOLDING: